sheldon-white/getdata-005-class-project/README.md

 However, there are a lot of issues with the UCI data:

 * There's very little documentation describing the __meaning__ of the labels (what does 'fBodyBodyGyroJerkMag-std()' represent?).
 I read the original paper (included here as https://github.com/sheldon-white/getdata-005-class-project/blob/master/SmartphoneBasedHumanActivityPrediction.pdf), but the descriptions of the data are pretty sketchy.
-* There's no explicity description of the units these numbers represent.
-The measurements of linear acceleration __probably__ represent fractions of 1 G (9.87 M/Sec^2^) but that's not called out explicitly.
-I could not find any description of the Jerk or Gyro measurements.
+* There's no explicit description of the units these numbers represent.
+All measurements are normalized in a range of [-1, 1] but some more description of the underlying physical measurements would have been nice.

 In the end I did some rudimentary cleanups to the feature names, but mostly left them intact.
 Also, there are other features like 'tBodyGyroJerkMean' and the '-meanFreq()' that are described as representing a mean value of some sort, but lacking a clear indication of how they were generated I decided to exclude them.